Skip navigation

 What can you do with an addiction counseling degree?

-A Ph.D. in Counseling & Psychological Studies – Addictions Counseling will prepare you to become a substance abuse counselor or lead studies in research addiction prevention and treatment.
+A Ph.D. in Counseling & Psychological Studies – Addictions Counseling can prepare you to become a substance abuse counselor or lead studies in research addiction prevention and treatment.

 “I'm grateful for my Regent mentors.
 Their emphasis on relationships and guidance has helped me navigate a challenging yet rewarding journey.”